Marianne Stokes

 Marianne Stokes (née Preindlsberger; 1855–1927) was an Austrian painter.
 She settled in England after her marriage to Adrian Scott Stokes (1854–1935), the landscape painter, whom she had met in Pont-Aven.
 Stokes was considered one of the leading women artists in Victorian England.

 Biography

 Preindlsberger was born in Graz, Styria.
-She first studied in Munich under Lindenschmit, and having been awarded a scholarship for her first picture, Mutterglück, she worked in France under Pascal Adolphe Jean Dagnan-Bouveret (1852–1929), Colin and Gustave Courtois (1853–1923).
+She first studied in Munich under Lindenschmit, and having been awarded a scholarship for her first picture, Mutterglück, she worked in France under Colin, Pascal Adolphe Jean Dagnan-Bouveret (1852–1929), and Gustave Courtois (1853–1923).
 She painted in the countryside and Paris, and, as with many other young painters, fell under the spell of the rustic naturalist Jules Bastien-Lepage.
 Her style continued to show his influence even when her subject matter changed from rustic to medieval romantic and biblical themes.
 While in France she met the Finnish painter Helene Schjerfbeck, in whose company she visited Pont-Aven in 1883.